arnemorken/anyvista/README.md

 # anylist <img src="balanselogo_85x95.png" align="right">

-A Javascript library that can be used in apps or web pages, with or without a database back-end, for displaying editable or non-editable items and lists of almost any combination of HTML elements, freely mixing lists and items of different types, interacting with lists and list items and using predefined or user defined plugins.
+A Javascript library for displaying editable or non-editable items and lists of almost any combination of HTML elements, freely mixing lists and items of different types, interacting with lists and list items and using predefined or user defined plugins.
+Can be used in apps or web pages, with or without a database back-end.

 anyList can read complex data structures from Ajax, inline code or indeed any data source, as long as it follows a certain flexible data format, and display the data in beautiful tables.